Megvii-BaseDetection/YOLOX/README.md

 }
 ```
 ## In memory of Dr. Jian Sun
-Without the guidance of [Dr. Jian Sun](http://www.jiansun.org/), YOLOX would not have been released and open sourced to the community.
+Without the guidance of [Dr. Jian Sun](https://scholar.google.com/citations?user=ALVSZAYAAAAJ), YOLOX would not have been released and open sourced to the community.
-The passing away of Dr. Jian is a huge loss to the Computer Vision field.
-We add this section here to express our remembrance and condolences to our captain Dr. Jian.
+The passing away of Dr. Sun is a huge loss to the Computer Vision field.
+We add this section here to express our remembrance and condolences to our captain Dr. Sun.
-It is hoped that every AI practitioner in the world will stick to the concept of "continuous innovation to expand cognitive boundaries, and extraordinary technology to achieve product value" and move forward all the way.
+It is hoped that every AI practitioner in the world will stick to the belief of "continuous innovation to expand cognitive boundaries, and extraordinary technology to achieve product value" and move forward all the way.

 <div align="center"><img src="assets/sunjian.png" width="200"></div>
 没有孙剑博士的指导，YOLOX也不会问世并开源给社区使用。